ajmarkow/cult_directors/README.md

 PUT -> Updates a specific movie's entry in the application.

-To make a successful put request to the API, at least one of the following attributes must have a value provided as a parameter for the PUT request to the API:
+To make a successful put request to the API, at least one of the following attributes must have a value provided as a parameter for the PUT request to the API.
+Otherwise the put request will fail.

-    name - as a string .
+    Parameters Needed
-    birthday - in YYYY-MM-DD format.
+    title - as a string .
+Should be the movie's full name.
-    summary - as a string.
+    Year-released - in YYYY-MM-DD format.
+This can be updated later on if it is initially entered incorrectly. summary - as a string.
+Explains basic plot of movie, thinks that make it unique or a cult classic.

-Get -> Returns JSON about a selected movie, including Title, Year Released, A Summary, and a Director ID.
+l Get -> Returns JSON about a selected movie, including Title, Year Released, A Summary, and a Director ID.

 DELETE -> Removes/destroys a movie's entry from the application model and database.